camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 Your Docker client should automatically pull the image that suits your platform.
 We currently only recommend the `linux/amd64` for production usage, as the `linux/arm64` image is provided mainly for development purposes.

+_Note_: For Web Modeler, we only provide multi-platform images from the following releases onward: 8.2.8, 8.3.1, 8.4.0-alpha1

 ### Web Modeler

 :::note